wireseo/tp/docs/DeveloperGuide.md

 1. Adding a `Deadline`

    1. Test case: `add -d example deadline d/2020-12-12 t/17:55`<br>
       Expected: A new `Deadline` is added to the end of the list.
 Details of the newly added `Deadline` shown in the status message.
-GUI `Task` list under the `Task` tab is immediately updated.
+GUI's `Task` list under the `Task` tab is immediately updated.

    1. Test case: `add -d d/2020-12-12 t/17:55`<br>
       Expected: No `Deadline` is added due to missing description.
 Error details shown in the status message.
-GUI `Task` list remains the same.
+GUI's `Task` list remains the same.

    1. Other incorrect add commands to try: `add -d example deadline d/ t/17:55`, `add -d example deadline d/2020-02-31 t/20:20`, `...`<br>
       Expected: Similar to previous due to incorrect date and time or missing input.

 ### 7.4 Viewing a Student

-1. View a `Student` while all `Student`s are being shown
+1. View a `Student` while all `Students` are being shown

    1. Prerequisites: At least have 1 `Student` under the `Student` tab in GUI.